 For as long as I can remember, I have needlessly worried, fretted and agonized over so many decisions in my life; all because of one simple thing.

 I was afraid of what other people would think.

 I basically robbed myself of experiences that could have and should have been great.
-Is this what regret feels like I suppose.
+This is what regret feels like.

 My First Dance

 Imagine poofy hair, neon polo shirts, collars turned up, and loud 80’s music playing.

 I’m a shy teenager, not yet 15, standing alone in the school auditorium.
-It is my third or fourth school dance in my entire life.
+It is my first school dance in my entire life.
 Everyone is dancing like there is no tomorrow, smiling and laughing and having a great time.
 I feel envious.

 I should be dancing too…but I’m not.